Use cases

 Does it handle vocational constraints?

-How is Smootables different from aSc Timetables?
+How is Smootables different from generation-first timetable tools?

-Both can auto-generate timetables. aSc Timetables is built around that generation step: you set up constraints, run the solver, and refine the result.
-Smootables starts with the year plan — courses, teachers, workloads, and rules all live in one workspace.
+Generation-first tools focus on setting constraints, running the solver, and refining the result.
+Smootables starts with the school year plan: courses, teachers, workloads, and rules all live in one workspace.
 You validate before you generate, catch staffing problems early, and regenerate without exporting data to a separate tool.
-If generation speed is your only priority, aSc may still suit you.
 If planning, workload visibility, and individual student pathways matter as much as the final schedule, Smootables is built for that workflow.

 Related reading